 Companies That Hire Child Psychologists

-There are many different types of companies and organizations that are looking for child psychologists, including:
+Many different types of companies and organizations are looking for child psychologists, including:

 - Counseling and therapy providers